 biography

 My name is Terrell Lamar.
-I’m an artist (and writer), Gemini, Virgo rising, Pisces Moon, and Master Eleven (lol).
+I’m an artist (and writer), Gemini, Virgo Rising, Pisces Moon, and Master Eleven (lol).
 Many may know me as my previous artist nom de plume Kyzer Kane.
 I switched that up in May 2023, deciding to just go by my name.
-As previously mentioned, I am a writer with three published books under my author name Ba’Khu Olorun.
+As mentioned, I am a writer with four published books under my author name Ba’Khu Olorun.
 My author name is explained in my first book, an essay book, The Resurrection Papers: Truth Rising From The Memory Hole, on pages 15-17.
-It’s meaning is dope and I encourage you to check out my books.
+It’s meaning is dope and I encourage you to check it out as well as my books.
+Still, many call me Mansa (translation “King”).

 Then, it was in 2001, my Junior year of high school at North Little Rock High West Campus, and the class was Audio/Visual Media Production.
 The project was to create a video presentation of one’s home life using family photos.
 I incorporated old and historical family portraits with some new ones and there you have it—the point in history where I fell in love with making pictures and telling stories.